Goshen College snow removal equipment includes:

 Priorities during various conditions

-- During normal and moderate snowfall, Craig Johnson, Willie Deegan and Kennard Martin along with our contractor, will have as their first priority removal of snow as necessary.
+- During normal and moderate snowfall, Craig Johnson, Billy Easton and Larry Lewallen along with our contractor, will have as their first priority removal of snow as necessary.

 - During heavy snowfall, all of the physical plant staff may be required to assist in removing the snow from the campus areas.
 We may also hire additional outside help and equipment if needed.
 (Our snow removal equipment is limited however to what is described above.